Ethanol10/rimuru-tempest-ror2/README.md

 <details>
 <summary>Click to expand patch notes:</summary>

+- v1.1.0
+    - Added support for SotS
+    - Fixed an issue where errors were spammed transitioning to a new stage with rimuru buffs.
 - v1.0.5
     - Fixing README from using discord as a CDN
     - Fixed Wisp from not granting the buff on Devour.